Methods to Block Google Analytics from Tracking You

 Step 3: Now, you will see a small Adblock plus icon in your browser, and it will display a popup when you hover on it.

-Step 4: Click on the Settings icon of the top right of the popup and go to the “Advanced Tab” of the settings page.
+Step 4: Click on the Settings icon at the top right of the popup and go to the “Advanced Tab” on the settings page.

 Step 5: Turn on the “Easy List” option there to block Google Analytics.

-In addition to the above two ad blockers, there are also some other popular ad blockers that are capable of blocking Google Analytics, such as AdBlock Pro, AdGuard AdBlocker, AdRemover, Ghostery, Simply Block Ads! and SuperBlock Adblocker.
+In addition to the above two ad blockers, some other popular ad blockers can block Google Analytics, such as AdBlock Pro, AdGuard AdBlocker, AdRemover, Ghostery, and Block Ads! and SuperBlock Adblocker.

 5. Using the Brave Browser

-However, the major differentiating factor of Brave among other Chromium browsers is its focus on user privacy.
-Brave achieves this by blocking all ads, third-party cookies, and website trackers like Google Analytics by default.
-Therefore, using Brave browser is a good option for hiding your online activity from Google Analytics while surfing the web.
+However, the primary differentiating factor of Brave, among other Chromium browsers, is its focus on user privacy.
+By default, Brave achieves this by blocking all ads, third-party cookies, and website trackers like Google Analytics.
+Therefore, using the Brave browser is a good option for hiding your online activity from Google Analytics while surfing the web.

-Below are few simple steps for downloading and installing the Brave browser.
+Below are a few simple steps for downloading and installing the Brave browser.

 Step 1: Visit the following link to navigate to the official site of Brave browser.